Pilosella: benefits, dosage, contraindications

 Detoxification ✪✪✪✪✪

-The presence of flavonoids promotes the elimination of urea, uric acid, and chlorides, resulting in its traditional use as a detoxifying agent.
+The presence of flavonoids promotes the elimination of urea, uric acid, and chlorides, which is why it has been traditionally used as a detoxifying agent.

 Posologie

-Pilosella can address water retention issues, related to its diuretic and uricosuric activities.
-Particularly useful in cases of lower limb edema or mild hypertension due to excessive dietary salt intake.
+Pilosella can treat problems of water retention, related to its diuretic and uricosuric activities.
+It is particularly useful for edema of the lower limbs or mild hypertension due to excessive dietary salt intake.

 Posologie